Founder, CEO of Petaluma-based Miyoko’s Creamery ousted, sued for allegedly stealing trade secrets

 On the same day of the news release, Miyoko’s Creamery board members filed a lawsuit that alleged Schinner stole company property after she was terminated from her position.

-Requests for comment from The Press Democrat were not returned by Schinner or representatives of Miyoko’s Creamery.
+Requests for comment were not returned by Schinner or representatives of Miyoko’s Creamery.

 The lawsuit